Ethnicity and Health in America Series

 Black History Month in February.

 In addition to facts, statistics and resources posted on the web, OEMA will also host a variety of activities to educate the public regarding the significance of psychology to health.
 Through these efforts, OEMA hopes to support and encourage psychologists to take a leading role in combating these burgeoning disparities.

-During this May’s Asian Pacific American Heritage Month, the Ethnicity and Health in America Series will shine a spotlight on the contributions of distinctive Latinx women in the field of psychology.
+During Sept.
+15-Oct.
+15, National Hispanic Heritage Month, the Ethnicity and Health in America Series will shine a spotlight on the contributions of distinctive Latinx women in the field of psychology.
 This month we are highlighting the accomplishments of Latinx women who were the first inaugural women of color to occupy prominent leadership roles in their respective fields.
-We will feature a different prominent woman every week in conjunction with the I Am Psyched!
-Women's Firsts series.
-The second event of the series is the I Am Psyched! for Asian American and Pacific Islander Heritage Month panel hosted by APA Women’s Programs Office, APA Health Disparities Office and APA Office of Ethnic Minority Affairs.
-The event will be held at the American Psychological Association on Wednesday, May 16 from 10 a.m.-2 p.m.
+We will be highlighting a different prominent woman every week in conjunction with the I am Psyched!
+Women Firsts series.
+The third event of the series is the I Am Psyched! for National Hispanic Heritage Month panel hosted by APA Women’s Program Office, APA Health Disparities Office and APA Office of Ethnic Minority Affairs.
+The event will be held at the American Psychological Association on Monday, Oct.
+1.